louishourcade/AWS-lambda-psycopg2/README.md

-# Deploy AWS Step Functions that supports partial runs
+# Import psycopg2 in AWS Lambda to interact with your postgres database

 [Psycopg](https://pypi.org/project/psycopg2/) is the most popular PostgresSQL database adapter for Python.
 It enables developers to write a Python application that interacts with a PostgreSQL database.